Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 2. DEVELOPMENT

 2.1.
-Inserting the expansion modules in MasterTool
+Adding the expansion modules in MasterTool

 2.4.
-Inserting the Function Blocks
+Adding Function Blocks

 2.6.
-Function Block Operation Modes
+Function Block Operating Modes

 2.7.
 Analog input and output values